Creating Good Reads

-Sometimes it seems my life has been a testament to bad judgement and wishful thinking.
-However, my wife of many years says she knows of nothing in the record to justify such unfettered optimism.
+Sometimes, it seems my life has been a testament to bad judgment and wishful thinking.
+However, my wife of many years said she knew of nothing in the record to justify such unfettered optimism.

-I'm a member of the last generation of rural veterinarians who remembers working with cows that had names and personalities and dairymen who worked in the barn with their families.
-I'm also part of the first wave of Baby Boomers, crusty codgers who are writing their wills and grousing about kids who can be damned condescending at times.
+I'm a member of the last generation of rural veterinarians who remember working with cows that had names and personalities and dairymen who worked in the barn with their families.
+I'm also part of the first wave of baby boomers, crusty codgers who are writing their wills and grousing about kids who can be damned condescending at times.

 The picture is from 30 years ago.

 Follow me on: